inflicted

 双语例句

-- They surveyed the damage inflicted by the storm.
+- We greatly underestimated the willful damage inflicted on the bikes.